MrCee/Synology-Homebrew/README.md

     - A scheduled task which ensures Homebrew is mounted after each restart.
 Detailed instructions are provided below.

 2. **Git Installation now AUTOMATED:**
-    - If Git is not present in your environment, you'll need it to clode this repository. it can be quicly downloaded and installed from the SynoCommunity as a temporary measure get things up and running.
+    - If Git is not present in your environment and you want to clone this repository, it can be quicly downloaded and installed from the SynoCommunity as a temporary measure get things up and running.
 The updated Homebrew version of Git will replace the SynoCommunity Git when the script completes.
     Here's how you do this easily: ```curl -sSL https://raw.githubusercontent.com/MrCee/Synology-Git/refs/heads/main/install-synology-git.sh | bash```

 3. **iTerm2 Configuration:**